nu-wireless/git/README.md

    git push
    ```

-   We will walk through these steps during the workshop.

-4. If time permits, we will also publish your page using GitHub Pages so you have a live link that you can share.
+8. If time permits, follow the Hosting Your Page instructions below to publish your webpage on GitHub Pages.

 ---

 ## Hosting Your Page on GitHub Pages (if time allows)
+You can publish your page using either the repository you already created or by creating a new one.

+* Option 1 requires a very specific repository name, so some students may choose to create a second repository for that method.
+* Option 2 works with any repository name, including the one you are already using.

 There are two simple options.
 We will guide you through both during the workshop.